yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-003_Validate_Product_Image_Display_Without_Login.md

-# TC-003 – Validate Product Image Display Without Login
+# TC-003 – Validate the display of product images without logging in

 ## 🧪 Test Steps
 1. Open the application